The True Story of the Home of the Blues

 A Welcomed Choice

-The three parts of the movie average around 90 minutes each.
-This makes a total of about 270 minutes for the whole series.
+The three books (parts) of the movie average around 90 minutes each, making a total of approximately 270 minutes for the whole series.
 Part one of the trilogy has achieved accolades for standing-room-only attendance at festivals and private showings.
-I believe that the 270 minute project could have been edited down to one movie of around 120 minutes.
-However; if that had been the case, the many classical settings and the impressively revealing dialogue in the docudrama would be sorely missed.
-I feel that the option to make a trilogy out of the production rather than cutting it down was a good choice that the director made.
+The complete 270 minute project could have, possibly, been edited down to one movie of around 120 minutes.
+However, if that had been the case, the many classical settings and the impressively, revealing dialogue in the docudrama would be sorely missed.
+The option to make a trilogy out of the production rather than cutting it down was a welcomed choice that the director made.

 Did You Know?